eejlny/gemm_spmm/README.md

 Overall, the balance between sparse and dense performance depends on matrix shape, precision, structural pruning and sparsity levels and performance modelling can be used to balance concurrent execution in a heterogeneous configuration.

+To implement this system create a project using Xilinx SDSoC tools (tested with 2018.3) add all the files in the corresponding directory to the project and select functions  mmult_top for GEMM and spmm for SPMM for hardware implementation.
+Once implementation completes you can use "run as" to run the system on the zedboard FPGA.

 example commands to use the accelerators:

 GEMM